Celia White Tabor

 Celia White Tabor (November 15, 1918 – December 2, 2012) was an American biochemist and physician-scientist who was an expert on the biosynthesis of polyamines.
 She was a researcher at the National Institute of Diabetes and Digestive and Kidney Diseases from 1952 until her retirement in 2005.

 Early life and education

 Celia White was born in Boston on November 15, 1918.
 She graduated from Radcliffe College in 1940.
 In 1943, White was one of 6 women in her class to graduate from the Columbia University Vagelos College of Physicians and Surgeons.
-She was the first female medical intern at Massachusetts General Hospital.
+She was the first woman medical intern at Massachusetts General Hospital.
 White was an assistant medical resident at Vanderbilt University until 1946.

 Career and research

 From 1946 to 1952, Tabor was a biochemical researcher at George Washington University and an attending physician at District of Columbia General Hospital.
 She joined the National Institute of Diabetes and Digestive and Kidney Diseases in 1952 where she researched the biochemistry and function of polyamines in the context of human health and disease.
 She was an expert on the biosynthesis of polyamines.
 She retired in 2005.